- Cancer Information

 Some cancer treatments, such as chemotherapy, may increase your risk of getting an infection.
-Colds and flu passing around the office may be easier to catch and harder to shake off, and scratches or cuts may get infected more easily.
+Viruses such as colds, flu and COVID-19 in the workplace or on transport to and from work may be easier to catch and pose serious risks.
+Scratches or cuts may get infected more easily.
 It is important to stay away from people who are unwell.

 Tips for lowering your risk of infection

-- Let other staff know that you are more likely to get infections.
-Your employer can remind staff to stay at home when they are sick.
+- Let others know that you are more likely to get infections.
+Your employer can remind staff it’s important to stay at home when they are sick.

-- Work in a well-ventilated space, if possible.
+- Work in a well-ventilated space and social distance.

-- Keep your workspace clean, especially if you share a desk.
-Wipe down your phone, keyboard, desk and mouse regularly.
-If you use a company car, clean the steering wheel, handles and radio console.
+- Keep your workspace clean, especially if you share a desk or car.
+Wipe down the phone, keyboard, desk and mouse regularly and clean the steering wheel, handles and radio console.